 atypically disruptive.
 However, they have difficulty attending to academic and

 other tasks.
 Conversely there are children who show predominant problems with hyperactivity, and limited problems with attention.
-Then there are those children who are labelled a combined type and who show elevated concerns related to both attention and hyperactivity.
+There are those children who are labelled a combined type and who show elevated concerns related to both attention and hyperactivity.

 Parents report that children who show attention problems move rapidly from one activity to another and do not listen or attend to what others are saying.
 Teachers complain about poor attention to directions, limited concentration and off-task behavior.
 They also report that these children have difficulty with sustained attention and focus.
 Children who are showing high levels of hyperactivity show problems sitting still, they fidget and have difficulty controlling their emotions and behaviors.